polpielladev/polpiella.dev/src/pages/making-a-serverless-swift-function-with-fastly-and-upstash.md

 )
 ```

-Now that `Compute` is available to the `URLShortener` target, its entry point (`main.swift`) can be modified to listen for events.
-The simplest compute handler consists of an awaited call to `onIncomingRequest`, a method form the [Compute](https://github.com/swift-cloud/Compute) library which takes in a closure with two parameters (a request and a response).
-This closure is an `async` context, which means that modern structured concurrency can be used within it.
-The response parameter is responsible for handling the edge function's return data and status codes.
+Now that `Compute` is available to the `URLShortener` target, we can modify its entry point (`main.swift`) to handle incoming requests.
+The simplest compute handler consists of an awaited call to `onIncomingRequest`, a method from the [Compute](https://github.com/swift-cloud/Compute) library which takes in a closure with two parameters (a request and a response).
+This closure is an `async` context, which means that structured concurrency can be used within it.
+The request parameter provides context on the incoming event and the response parameter is responsible for handling the edge function's return data and status codes.

 ```swift:main.swift
 import Compute